Yungdrung Bön Buddhism, meaning “Eternal Light” or “Enlightened

 of Tibet.
 Its teachings are based on the principle of practising

 indiscriminate love and compassion towards all and is the path

 of Theg-pa Chen-po or Mahayana in its approach.

-Many of the teachings are similar to those found in the four
+Many of the teachings are similar to those found in the five

 principal schools of Buddhism, especially the Nyingma-pa school,

 and are aimed at enabling all to access Enlightenment and freedom

 The most obvious points of differentiation between the 5 Buddhist schools and Yungdrung Bön Buddhism

 would appear to be in historical and geographical differences.Dzogchen teachings are only found in Yungdrung

 Whereas general Buddhism relates back to the teachings of Buddha